Seasonal-MC/Johnystar-s-MC-server-documentation/docs/imageonmap.md

 # ImageOnMap

-ImageOnMap is a plugin that allows you to convert any online picture into a Minecraft map.
+ImageOnMap is a plugin that allows you to convert any online picture into a Minecraft map. **NOTE**: To use your own pictures, you have to upload them online somewhere, I recommend Imgur. **NOTE2**: Some image hosting services etc. won't work as well as long links.

 ## Usage

-### Creating a map
+### Creating a picture map

+=> **please read the entire section before making a map** <=

 To create a new map, use ``/tomap {url}`` which will give you a map with the picture the URL leads to.
+The image's resolution will be kept, thus usually creating huge maps. **You can resize your maps** by using the resize argument: ``/tomap {url} resize {width} {height}``.
+The units are in item frames. **DO NOT ISSUE THE SAME MAP SEVERAL TIMES**, instead refer to the section below.

-### Browse maps
+### Browse and organise pictures

-To browse already existing maps, use the ``/maps`` command.
+To browse pictures you created, use the ``/maps`` command.
+You can grab maps from this menu, or put them back to discard them.
+To manage a specific picture, right click its map icon.
+Pictures can be renamed, deleted...

 ## Troubleshooting

-Unfortunately, ImageOnMap is a plugin that I (Johnystar) don't have much experience with yet, so I'll make sure to update this page when I learn more about it.
-For now, if you experience any issues, make sure to contact me on Discord.
+Make sure to read everything the plugin tells you: big maps must be placed in the lower left corner of a wall of item frames, etc...